furrykef/animalland/readme.txt

 ----------------
 RUN THE GAME AT NTSC SPEED (60 Hz)!
 This is the speed at which the game was designed to run.
 It is fine if you have to emulate a Japanese MSX to do so.
 If run at PAL speed (50 Hz), the music will be slower, not to mention the game in general.

 If your emulator or flash cart asks for the ROM type, there should be an option like "ASCII 8kbyte" or "ASCII8".
 Choose that one.
-Chances are, though, that the game will autodetect the ROM type correctly.
+Chances are, though, that the emulator will autodetect the ROM type correctly.
 You'll know if it doesn't, since the game will not run at all with the wrong ROM type.

 Translation notes